GordonFerguson/wp-accumulations/public_html/wp-content/plugins/bd-accumulations/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display the Air Quality Data from multiple Foobot devices via a shortcode.
+Display the Air Quality Data from multiple Foobot accumulations via a shortcode.

 == Description ==

-This plugin lets you show the data from one or more Foobot Air Quality Monitor devices on your WordPress site in a simple table.
-Apart from a Foobot device, you will need to [request an API key](https://api.foobot.io/apidoc/index.html "request a Foobot API key") from the Foobot API website.
+This plugin lets you show the data from one or more Foobot Air Quality Monitor accumulations on your WordPress site in a simple table.
+Apart from a Foobot accumulation, you will need to [request an API key](https://api.foobot.io/apidoc/index.html "request a Foobot API key") from the Foobot API website.

 == Installation ==